thebigfilecom/thebigfile-com-dev/submodules/internetidentity/docs/ii-spec.md

 The Internet Identity Service consists of

--   its backend, a canister on the IC.
+-   its backend, a canister on the BIG.
 More precisely, a canister on a dedicated subnet with a *well-known* canister id, and

 -   its frontend, a web application served by the backend canister.